jgvaraujo/ml-deployment-gke/README.md

 Deploy an application in Kubernetes is very simple.
 You only need some YAML configuration file templates.
 In this project I brought you two of them.
 A file to the deployment itself and another to the service that will expose the application.
 If you need to deploy you own model, you will need just to change some names, labels and container information sections.
 This two files are in folder `k8s`.
 Take a look over there.

 **IMPORTANT:** *In Kubernetes, when you expose an application service, all the world can access it.
 This isn't secure and you'll need a API gateway to expose it.
 I'll use Google Cloud Endpoints to do that.
-If you don't know the benefits of an API gateway, check this simple Red Hat's article [[5]](#L5).*
+If you don't know the benefits of an API gateway, check this simple Red Hat's article [[5]](#L5).

-### A simple Kubernetes deployment

 Kubernetes has lots of objects, take a look at [this table](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types), it's huge.
 However, in this project I'll need only two of them: Deployment and Service objects.

 First, let's go with the Deployment object described in `k8s/deployment.yaml`.
 To explain all the sections of this YAML configuration file, I'll break it in parts 1 to 5.
 And then, I'll go to the `k8s/service.yaml` in part 6.

-#### Part 1: Deployment object definition
+### Part 1: Deployment object definition

 ```yaml
 apiVersion: apps/v1